 Choose 1 elective from the following options:

 The Master’s thesis is the final requirement for your graduation.
 It is your chance to dive deep into a topic that you are enthusiastic about.
 A professor in your field of choice (track) will supervise and support you in writing your thesis.
-Upon graduation, you will be awarded the title Master of Science (MSc).
+After a successful defence of your thesis and completion of the courses, you will be awarded the title Master of Science (MSc).

-Highly motivated students can participate in the MSc Actuarial Science and Mathematical Finance Honours programme.
+Highly motivated students can participate in the Master's Actuarial Science and Mathematical Finance Honours programme.
 This challenging programme is a great chance to stand out for future employers.

 Brexit, the trade war between the US and China, climate and energy transition risks, household debts, cyber threats, and low interest rates put a constant pressure on the performance of banks, insurance companies and pension funds.
 Add the ever growing, complex and interconnected financial system, and the need for adequate regulatory policies and risk management practices is larger than ever.
 These topics are important for regulatory bodies such as the Dutch Central Bank (DNB) and the European Central Bank (ECB), as well as risk departments within banks, pension funds, and insurance companies.